gemfire/gemfire-developer-website/content/blog/what-is-stored-in-a-region/index.md

 ---
-title: "What is Stored in a Region"
+title: What is Stored in a Region
 date: 2021-05-27
 lastmod: 2021-05-27
 team:
 - Barry Oglesby
 type: blog
 description: This article describes the different RegionEntry and CachedDeserializable types and when they are used.
 ---